ucdavis/cru-computing/collections/_helpdesk/how-to-access-agdt-ssa.markdown

   </li>
   <li>Select the application you would like to install.
     <ul style="PADDING-LEFT: 20px">
-      <li>Note: Only applications that are not already installed will be listed.</li>
+      <li>Only applications that are not already installed on the computer will be listed.</li>
     </ul>
   </li>
   <li>Review the applications description and any pre-requisites, warnings, or notes.</li>
   <li>Click the <b>Get</b> button.
     <ul style="PADDING-LEFT: 20px">
-      <li>NOTE: The status and a progress bar of the download and installation will be displayed above the <b>Get</b> button.</li>
+      <li>The status and a progress bar of the download and installation will be displayed above the <b>Get</b> button.</li>
-      <li>NOTE: The application installation can take a short time to complete.</li>
+      <li>The application installation can take a short time to complete.</li>
     </ul>
   </li>
   <li>The installation of the software is complete when the button turns green and shows <b>Completed</b>.</li>